 Overview

 In examining the roles of reason and emotion in moral judgments, psychologists and philosophers alike point to the “trolley dilemma” and the “footbridge dilemma.”
 With the trolley dilemma, most people say that it’s appropriate to pull a switch to stop a train from hitting five people by diverting it to kill 1 person.
 However, with the footbridge dilemma, most people say it is inappropriate to push a large man off of a bridge in order to hit a train (killing him) and stop it from running into five people.
 Reason would dictate that in both of the foregoing dilemmas, one life should be sacrificed to save five lives.
-However, to many people, pushing the large man just “feels wrong” because it triggers more negative emotions than pulling a switch, i.e. in this case emotion seems to trump reason.
+But to many people, pushing the large man just “feels wrong” because it triggers more negative emotions than pulling a switch.
+In this case, emotion seems to trump reason.

-In recent years, neuroscience has entered the debate over the roles of reason and emotion in moral judgment.
-Researchers can scan brain activity of individuals using functional magnetic resonance imaging (fMRI).
-This technology allows researchers to study the areas of the brain at work during moral dilemma tasks.
-And indeed, research shows that brain areas associated with emotion are more active during contemplation of the footbridge dilemma versus the trolley dilemma.
+In recent years, psychology and neuroscience have entered the debate over the roles of reason and emotion in moral judgment.
+Researchers can scan brain activity as individuals make making moral judgments.
+Research shows that different brain areas associated are active during contemplation of the footbridge dilemma versus the trolley dilemma.

-Inspired by Greene, Sommerville, Nystrom, Darley and Cohen (2001), this video demonstrates how to design moral dilemma tasks and integrate them into experiments using fMRI technology.
+Inspired by Greene, Sommerville, Nystrom, Darley and Cohen (2001), this video demonstrates how to design moral dilemma tasks and integrate them into experiments using using functional magnetic resonance imaging (fMRI) technology.

 Principles

-To assess brain activity during task performance, a threshold omnibus analysis of variance (ANOVA) is performed on the functional images created by the fMRI.
-Recent functioning image studies associate the following brain areas with emotion: medial frontal gyrus; posterior cingulate gyrus; and angular gyrus, bilateral.
-Conversely, the following brain areas are stimulated during cognitive, non-emotional processing: middle frontal gyrus, right; and parietal lobe, bilateral.
-Using this information, brain images derived during the experimental procedure can be analyzed to evaluate the participant’s relative use of reason versus emotion in the psychological processes involved with conditions of moral judgment.
+To assess brain activity during task performance, an analysis of variance (ANOVA) is performed on the functional images created by the fMRI.
+The authors reported several functioning imaging studies linking the following brain areas with emotion: medial frontal gyrus; posterior cingulate gyrus; and angular gyrus.
+Conversely, the following brain areas were linked to cognitive, non-emotional processing: middle frontal gyrus and parietal lobe, Using this information, brain images derived during the experimental procedure can be analyzed to evaluate the participant’s relative use of reason versus emotion in the psychological processes involved with conditions of moral judgment.

 Procedure

-Recruit 10 participants.
+Conduct a power analysis and recruit a sufficient number of participants.

 Create 30 moral dilemmas divided equally into categories of (1) personal moral dilemmas, (2) impersonal moral dilemmas, and (3) non-moral dilemmas.

-A personal moral dilemma involves the participant imagining to perform an action that directly harms one person toward some goal.
+A personal moral dilemma involves the participant imagining to perform an action that directly harms one person in the service of some goal.

 Examples include the footbridge dilemma, harvesting the organs of a person to save several other people, and throwing someone off a lifeboat to save others on the boat.

-An impersonal moral dilemma involves the participant imagining to perform an action that indirectly harms one person toward some goal.
+An impersonal moral dilemma involves the participant imagining to perform an action that indirectly harms one person n the service of some goal.

-Examples include the trolley dilemma, cheating on taxes and stealing a boat in order to save people from a storm.
+Examples include the trolley dilemma, cheating on taxes, and stealing a boat in order to save people from a storm.

 A non-moral dilemma involves the participant imagining to perform an action that is not typically viewed in moral terms at all.